3 Types of Motivation: What is driving you and how can you drive others?

 Don’t like when others make fun of them

-Ensure that bonuses and appraisal system is transparent;
+Ensure that the bonuses and appraisal systems are transparent;

 The task should be difficult, but achievable

-Can do monotonous work, when it’s a part of interesting endeavor;
+Can do monotonous work, when it’s a part of an interesting endeavor;

 Prefer to fulfill tasks step by step;

 Clarify how the task impacts the project or program;

 Make sure the person is clear on why it is important that they are doing the task;

 Check that the task corresponds to the person’s skills;

 Interested in becoming a good professional in one area, rather than a jack-of-all-trades